Almost Everything About the Unitary Almost Mathieu Operator: Localization in the Supercritical Region and Consequences

 At last, we conclude by discussing localization.
 Beginning from positivity of the Lyapunov exponent, which follows from the bound

 when $\lambda_2>\lambda_1$, there is a cornucopia of techniques that one could apply in order to prove Anderson localization for $W_{\lambda_1, \lambda_2, \Phi, \theta}$ (for a.e.\ $\theta$).

 We note that the non-perturbative localization proof of Bourgain--Goldstein \cite{BourgainGoldstein2000Annals}, generalized to CMV matrices by Wang--Damanik \cite{WangDamanik2019JFA}, suffices for our purposes.
 We expect that most of the other localization techniques that have been employed in the study of self-adjoint quasiperiodic operators will find fruitful application here.
 For instance, we expect Jitomirskaya's proof of localization for the self-adjoint supercritical almost Mathieu operator with Diohphantine frequency and nonresonant phase~\cite{Jitomirskaya1999Annals} and Avila--Jitomirskaya's proof of almost-localization~\cite{AviJito2010JEMS} can be generalized to the present setting.
-We plan to address this and other finer localization statements in forthcoming work.
+We plan to address this and other finer localization statements in forthcoming work.\footnote{Note added in revision: The first goal was accomplished in \cite{YangFPreprint}.}